The Guide to Swimming with Manta Rays in Fiji© FijiPocketGuide.com

 When is the Manta Ray Season in Fiji?

-Learn more about the climate of the seasons in Fiji here.
+Learn more about the climate and the seasons in Fiji here.

 Where to Swim with Manta Rays in Fiji

-While you might be lucky to encounter a stray manta ray while snorkelling or scuba diving in Fiji, if you want a more “guaranteed” viewing (or at least as guaranteed as you can get with wild animals) then you need to aim for two particular island groups.
-The Yasawa Islands and Kadavu are the best places for snorkelling with manta rays in Fiji.
+While you might be lucky to encounter a stray manta ray while snorkelling or scuba diving in Fiji, if you want a more “guaranteed” viewing (or at least as guaranteed as you can get with wild animals), then you need to aim for three particular island groups.
+The Yasawa Islands, Vanua Levu and Kadavu are the best places to snorkel with manta rays in Fiji.

 Resorts that offer swimming with manta ray tours include: